WeTransfer/wt-api-docs/source/includes/_board-api.md

 ]
 ```

+After this successful request, this endpoint will return an JSON holding an object for each file you want to add to the board.
+That object is helpful in the next step when we want to request a place where we can upload our file.

+The important parts in the response are the `id` of the file, the `id` of the multipart object, together with its `part_numbers`.

 ##### 400 (Bad Request)

 If the request does not have a properly formatted file list in the body of the request, this endpoint will return an HTTP response with a status code of `400` and a body as below.